DaveColl/2D-game/README.md

 #
-# This i just for testing purpose.
+# This is just for testing purpose.
 # Here is nothing to see yet
 #